vwkd/code-system/src/languages/rust/data type/function.md

 - beware: can run only once if takes ownership of outer variables, since variables are owned and therefore dropped after first call!
 - beware: all captured variables have same ownership, e.g. can't borrow one immutably but other mutably, etc.!
 - more overhead than function because of closure

+## Function Pointer

+??

+can pass functions as values
+e.g. in `map` method

+beware: lowercase
+implements all three closure traits

+? instead of using closure as trait bound

+best practice to accept closure in argument, can pass function pointer or closure